dannymartinm/beam/.github/dockerized-gh-actions-runners/self-hosted-windows/README.md

 #### How to launch an instance group?

-Use the specifications located in the paren READ.ME for dockerized-github-actions and deploy a managed instance group using the previously generated instance template.
+Use the specifications located in the parent README for dockerized-github-actions and deploy a managed instance group using the previously generated instance template.

 ### How to launch the runners removal cloud function?